-SENIOR CARE FACILITY - Housing principally used, designed, or adapted for use by citizens fifty-five (55) years of age and older who are not capable of living independently and who require assistance in activities of daily living.
+SENIOR CARE FACILITY - Housing principally used, designed, or adapted for use by citizens 55 years of age and older who are not capable of living independently and who require assistance in activities of daily living.
 Residents of a senior care facility receive a package of services to meet their needs.
 A senior care facility may be contained in a single building or group of buildings and may include assisted living, memory care, and/or nursing home facilities.
-A "life care community" or other retirement community that provides a continuum of care including both independent living units and units for residents that require assistance, is considered to be a senior care facility.
+A life-care community, continuous care retirement community (CCRC) or other retirement community that provides a continuum of care including both independent living units and units for residents who require assistance, is considered to be a senior care facility.
+See "Nursing Home."

-SENIOR HOUSING - In accordance with RSA 354-A:15, either: a) housing where at least 80% of the units are occupied by at least one person 55 years of age or older; or b) housing where 100% of the occupants are 62 years of age or older.
+SENIOR HOUSING - Pursuant to RSA 354-A:15, senior housing refers to a development in which either: a) housing where at least 80% of the units are occupied by at least one person 55 years of age or older; or b) housing where 100% of the occupants are 62 years of age or older.
+In any development or portion of a development in Durham referred to as "senior housing" 100% of the units include at least one person 55 years of age or older, unless otherwise specified.